 But the official high-test content of Saturday’s CBC day at IFOA, and the events that occupy the key venues, will consist of CBC on-air personalities wanking one another in public about what good and topical writers they are.
 Two of the three, Jian Gomeshi, and Jonathan Goldstein, have recently published, ahem, memoirs, while the third, the normally astute and circumspect Nora Young, has produced a tome about how great Facebook and other social media can be for the purposes of self-aggrandizement and career fluffing.
 Their event will be hosted by Sook-Yin Lee, who’s more interesting than any of them, but will have her work cut out for her trying to get a word in edgewise.
 Gomeshi, notwithstanding his entertaining interview with Billy-Bob Thornton, is the best argument I know of for the Harper Government’s fond wish to turn CBC’s Toronto headquarters into an empty office building.
 His relentlessly marketized morning show on CBC-Radio 1 is a celebrity dither, little more than a radio version of Entertainment Tonight.
 Gomeshi’s sensibility rarely has anything to say to anyone not living in downtown Toronto or Vancouver, and nothing at all to say to anyone with a cultural memory longer than 30 minutes.
 He ain’t, in other words, a favourite at any of Tim Hortons outlets in North Bay I frequent, and my friends in Toronto tend to roll their eyes when his name comes up.

-I’m sending this in for upload after the day is done, so it’s on the record as an datum for how far from its mandate the CBC has drifted.
-If, with every mouth at the corporation puckered toward kissing the ass of the market, that’s all it wants for us, then maybe we should let the market decide its fate.
-And that will mean no CBC at all.
+I’m sending this in for upload after the event is over, so it’s on the record as an datum for how far from its mandate the CBC has drifted.
+If, with every mouth at the corporation puckered toward kissing the ass of the market, that’s all it wants for us, then maybe we should let the market decide its fate. that would mean no CBC at all.